Combinatorial results on $t$-cores and sums of squares: Sets of solutions

-\begin{example} For an extended example, there is also a natural decomposition of the set of solutions to certain ternary quadratic equations into $4$-cores and self-conjugate $7$-cores.
+Here we consider the connections and relationship between $4$-cores and self-conjugate $7$-cores.
 In this special case, note that $C_4$ also has a representation as a sum of three squares. \begin{lemma} There is a bijection between

 and the set $\frac{1}{2} C_4(n) \cup SC_7(56n+33)$, where by $\frac{1}{2}C_4(n)$ we mean half of the elements in $C_4(n)$. \end{lemma} \begin{proof} We have from \cite[Corollary 4.8]{BKM} that $SC_7(56n+33)$ corresponds to We see that the ``missing" elements are those with one variable divisible by $7$.
 A simple exercise reducing the equation modulo $7$ shows that these are in fact solutions to